JimmyKenMerchant/raspi_pico/README.md

 10000374:	4acd      	ldr	r2, [pc, #820]	; (100006ac <pedal_phaser_on_pwm_irq_wrap+0x350>)
 ```

 * pedal_phaser_table_sine_1 is an array with 61036 words, 244144 bytes.
 If XIP tries to cache this amount of data at the same time, all cached instructions are replaced with the data of the array.
 Although reading this array is in a routine of a PWM IRQ handler, the conflict between the array data and the instruction code possibly occurs.
-This description as above just tells that cache miss and non-synchronization data occur.
+This description as above just tells that cache miss and non-synchronized data occur.
 We need another evidence to know whether the data would be executed instead of instruction code or not.
-Besides, XIP could distinguish between data and instruction and bypasses the cache even if your assigned address is cacheable and allocating, i.e., the fault of pedal_phaser isn't caused from XIP.
+If each cache block has a tag to know an address, this glitch wouldn't occur.
+However, we need to beware of the cache is for instruction code which is sequential.
+Meanwhile, XIP could distinguish between data and instruction and bypasses the cache even if your assigned address is cacheable and allocating, i.e., the fault of pedal_phaser isn't caused from XIP.

 * I'm not in favor of the concept of XIP because the time delay affects the performance of pedals, and I pursue low energy consumption.
 However, the solution may become from an aliased region.
 The region starting from 0x13000000 bypasses the cache.
 Offsetting 0x3000000 to the static array may resolve this issue, but I haven't tested it yet.
+Besides, If we turn off XIP's cache unit, this could be an ordinal flash storage with QSPI (4-bit parallel interface).
+I use "PICO_COPY_TO_RAM" not to execute code from the flash storage.

 **C Language**